 Hang on!
 What does this remind me of?
 Oh yes, in the 1960s, women were told to take estrogen therapy for life because it was a “wonder drug” that just happened to not have undergone any long-term safety testing.
 Then in the 1970s, it was a revealed that there was a significant increase in cases of endometrial cancer (a cancer in the lining of the uterus) that arose from women taking estrogen therapy.

 “Take estrogen with progestin!” was the response of medicine as women were encouraged to take this new form of combined HRT, that hadn’t undergone any long-term safety testing, either.
 “That will ease your symptoms and save your uterus!” medicine assured women.
-But then in the late 1990s, it became apparent there was a huge increase in breast cancer cases among women who had taken combined HRT.
+But then decades later, it became apparent there was a huge increase in breast cancer cases among women who had taken combined HRT.

 Do we have to make the same mistakes again and again and put women’s health at risk for the lure of a quick fix (and an increase in pharma profits)?